Multi-Agent Lipschitz Bandits: Appendix F: Global Regret Bounds (Theorem )

 Combining \eqref{eq:failure-expectation}, \eqref{eq:phaseI-II}, \eqref{eq:mc-condition}, and \eqref{eq:phaseIII-sum} yields

 Absorbing the additive $Nc'_d$ into the (horizon-independent) coordination constant completes the proof of Theorem~\ref{thm:global}.

-\textbf{Remarks.} (i) If desired, one may pick $\delta_{sys}=\delta_{sys}(T)$ (e.g., $\le 1/(NT)$) to keep the failure contribution $\le 1$ in expectation, at the cost of extra $\log(NT)$ factors within Phase~I/II radii; these are absorbed into $\tilde O(\cdot)$. (ii) The proof above uses only consensus (from $\varepsilon$-uniqueness) to run MC on a fixed target set; no other structural gap is used in Phase~III.
+\textbf{Remarks.} (i) The term $N(T_0+T_1)+c_{MC}N^2$ is strictly horizon-independent only when $\delta_{sys}$ is fixed.
+If one instead sets $\delta_{sys}=\delta_{sys}(T)$, e.g.\ $\delta_{sys}=1/T$ or $\delta_{sys}=1/(NT)$, so that the explicit failure contribution is $O(1)$ in expectation, then the dependence on $T$ enters only through the logarithms in the Phase~I/II radii and therefore changes the bound only by additional polylogarithmic factors. (i) The quantity \(N(T_0+T_1)+c_{MC}N^2\) is strictly horizon-independent only when \(\delta_{sys}\) is treated as a fixed confidence parameter.
+If one instead chooses \(\delta_{sys}=\delta_{sys}(T)\) (for example \(\delta_{sys}=O(1/T)\)) so that the failure contribution \(\delta_{sys}T\) is \(O(1)\) in expectation, then the Phase~I/II radii acquire additional \(\log T\) factors, and so do \(T_0\) and \(T_1\).
+Thus, in the expected-regret view the coordination term is best understood as polylogarithmic in \(T\), rather than strictly \(T\)-independent.
+These logarithmic factors are absorbed into \(\tilde O(\cdot)\). (ii) The proof above uses only consensus (from $\varepsilon$-uniqueness) to run MC on a fixed target set; no other structural gap is used in Phase~III.